New Policies (Song dynasty): Equal tax law

-The equal tax law (junshuifa; 均税法), also known as the square field law (fangtianfa; 方田法) was a land registration project meant to reveal hidden land (untaxed land).
+The equal tax law, also known as the square field law was a land registration project meant to reveal hidden land (untaxed land).
 Fields were divided into squares 1,000 paces in length on each side.
 The corners of the fields were marked by earth piles or trees.
 In the autumn, an official was dispatched to supervise the surveying of the land and to place the soil quality in one of five categories.
 This information was written in a ledger declared legally binding for the purposes of sale and purchase, and the taxation value assessed appropriately.
 The law was highly unpopular with land owners, who complained that it restricted their freedom of distribution and other purposes (avoiding tax).
 Although the square field system was only implemented around the region of Kaifeng, the land surveyed made up 54 percent of known arable land in the Song dynasty.
 The project was discontinued in 1085.
 Emperor Huizong of Song (r.
 1100–1125) tried to revive it but the implementation was too impractical and gave up after 1120.

-The system of taxation for mining products (kuangshui difen zhi; 矿税抽分制) was a similar project to the equal tax law, except for regulating mining projects.
+The system of taxation for mining products was a similar project to the equal tax law, except for regulating mining projects.

 Green sprouts law

-The green sprouts law (qingmiaofa; 青苗法) was a loan to peasants.
+The green sprouts law was a loan to peasants.
 The government loaned money to buy seeds, or seeds themselves from state granaries, in two disbursements at an interest rate of 2 percent calculated at an average of ten years.
 Recollections occurred in the summer and winter.
 Local officials abused the system by forcing loans on the peasants or extracting more than 2 percent interest.

 From the outset the New Policies aroused fierce opposition.
 Orthodox Confucians condemned the intrusion of state power into the private economy both on principle and because of the deleterious effects of Wang’s initiatives.
 Perhaps the most vilified initiative was the Green Sprouts program.
 Critics charged that local officials forced farmers to borrow money from the state, turning the loan program into a regressive tax.
 It seems that fiscal goals indeed superseded commitments to social welfare.
 Revenues from the Green Sprouts loan program – which in its early years yielded roughly 3 million guan annually, or a net profit of 27 percent on its capital – were appropriated to finance flood control and famine relief and to provision frontier armies.
 Despite the lower interest rates, defaults – even after repeated deferrals – were common, and by the 1080s the program began to suffer deficits.
 The state’s injection of new credit into the rural economy apparently reinforced rather than remedied the perpetual cycle of indebtedness that afflicted many farming families.